daattali/beautiful-jekyll/_drafts/4-tips-for-setting-up-screen-time-routines.md

 ## Periodically revaulate your screen time routine.

-As with anything in life, it's so good to take time to periodically reevaluate.
-Is it working?
+As with anything in life, it's so good to take time to periodically reevaluate. _Is it working?
 How can it be improved?
 Does it feel natural?
-Is it helping?
-Make necessary tweaks along the way until it feels better.
+Is it helping?_ Make necessary tweaks along the way until it feels better.

-Build it onto another established part of the day.
+### Build it onto another established part of the day.

 What I mean here is that, tacking your screen time routine onto an already established routine or part of the day means that it will become more predictable and also have a higher chance of sticking long term.

-What's habit stacking from past blog of mine...
-Link insta post too.
+This is sometimes referred to habit stacking.
+You can read about habit stacking in this blog [here](https://www.simplehomemom.com/how-to-make-habits-stick-without-much-effort/).

+> Habit stacking is a strategy you can use to group together small changes into a routine that you follow daily.
+The key to consistency is to treat a habit stack like a single action instead of a series of individual tasks. (from [developinggoodhabits.com](http://www.developinggoodhabits.com/)).

-Our current screen time routine for the kids:
+# Our current screen time routine for the kids, for reference:

-\-They get screen time at the end of their quiet time for usually 30 minutes.
+* They get screen time at the end of their quiet time for usually 30 minutes.

-We watch a couple movies together on the weekend.
+* We watch a couple movies together on the weekend.
 Sometimes the kids watch one by themselves together (so the adults can nap lol).

-My oldest (10) has old school video game time once a week for 45 minutes usually (he misses out on part of a movie).
+* My oldest (10) has old school video game time once a week for 45 minutes usually (he misses out on part of a movie).

-We set timers for the timed screentimes.
+* We set timers for the timed screentimes.

-It's never perfect.
+_It's never perfect.
 Sometimes if it's raining out, they watch a little more.
 Sick days?
 Screentime is their gift.
 The nine months we had our house listed?
 Lots of extra screentime.
 It was on me to clean the house in full before showings and care for three kids, so screentime was a saving grace!
 Early and late pregnancy?
-Extra screentime.
+Extra screentime._

 Link insta post